thinkswan/facebook-comments-for-wordpress/readme.txt

 = 2.1.1 =
 * Bugfix: Replaced all file_get_contents() instances with cURL calls (since some web servers don't allow file fetching by URL for security reasons)
+* Bugfix: Combined comment counts now work when comments are included manually (as long as the option is checked)
+* The plugin now checks your PHP version (must be v5.0.0 or greater) and ensures you have the cURL extension installed before activating

 = 2.1 =
 * Bugfix: Removed the option to set widths as a percentage because the JavaScript was breaking the plugin for almost everyone (no more multiple inclusions)